A rich marine algal ecosystem 600 million years earlier than previously thought

-Category: Climate Hits: 1The first photosynthetic oxygen-producing organisms on Earth were cyanobacteria.
+Category: Climate Hits: 8The first photosynthetic oxygen-producing organisms on Earth were cyanobacteria.
 Their evolution dramatically changed the Earth allowing oxygen to accumulate into the atmosphere for the first time and further allowing the evolution of oxygen-utilizing organisms including eukaryotes.
 Eukaryotes include animals, but also algae, a broad group of photosynthetic oxygen-producing organisms that now dominate photosynthesis in the modern oceans.
 When, however, did algae begin to occupy marine ecosystems and compete with cyanobacteria as important phototrophic organisms?

 Read more https://www.sciencedaily.com/releases/2021/04/210416120019.htm